lucidrains/block-recurrent-transformer-pytorch/README.md

 ## Todo

+- [x] use dynamic positional bias

-- [ ] use dynamic positional bias + some improvisation for position of memories
+- [ ] think about giving memories information to the dynamic pos bias mlp
 - [ ] setup local attention blocks, as in the paper
 - [ ] run a few experiments of fixed gating in regular transformers
 - [ ] add structured dropout to memories and states